MicrosoftDocs/learn/learn-pr/data-ai/build-chat-bot-azure-portal/includes/3-create-basic-bot.md

 There are many activities that are taking place behind the scenes so the exercise will also demonstrate how to download the source code for the bot.
 The source code can help to evaluate the activities that are taking place in the bot interaction.
 They also offer insight into the activity handling mechanisms.

-## Create an Echo Bot in the Azure portal
+## Create an echo Bot in the Azure portal

 This exercise requires that you have an Azure subscription.
 If you do not have an existing subscription, you can [create one](https://azure.microsoft.com/free).
 Once you have you Azure account created, you can begin the exercise steps.